urql-graphql/urql/README.md

       addTodo: createMutation(AddTodo),
     }}
   >
-    {({ loaded, fetching, refetch, data, error, addTodo }) => {
+    {({ fetching, error, data, mutations, refetch }) => {
       //...Your Component
     }}
   </Connect>
 );
 ```

+As you can see above, the `query` accepts a query while the `mutations` prop accepts an object, with the mutation names as keys.

 The `children` render prop sends a couple of fields back by default:

-- `loaded` - This is like `loading` but it's false by default, and becomes true after the first time your query loads.
-This makes initial loading states easy and reduces flicker on subsequent fetch/refetches.
 - `fetching` - This is what you might commonly think of as `loading`.
 Any time a query or mutation is taking place, this puppy equals true, resolving to false when complete.
-- `refetch` - This is a method that you can use to manually refetch your query.
-You can skip the cache, hit the server and repopulate the cache by calling this like `refetch({ skipCache: true })`.
-- `refreshAllFromCache` - This is a method that you can use to manually refetch all queries from the cache.
+- `error` - If there is an error returned when making the query, instead of data, you get this and you can handle it or show a `refetch` button or cry or whatever you wanna do.
 - `data` - This is where your data lives.
 Once the query returns, This would look like `{ todos: [...] }`.
-- `error` - If there is an error returned when making the query, instead of data, you get this and you can handle it or show a `refetch` button or cry or whatever you wanna do.

-Also, any mutations, because they are named, are also passed into this render prop.

-As you can see above, the `query` accepts either a single query, or an array of queries.
-The `mutations` prop accepts an object, with the mutation names as keys.
+- `mutations` - This is a collection of functions for triggering a mutation, each key matching the mutations you just provided to the _Connect_ component.
+To call the _addTodo_ mutation with variables, you would do `mutations.addTodo(myVars)`.
+- `refetch` - This is a method that you can use to manually refetch your query.
+You can skip the cache, hit the server and repopulate the cache by calling this like `refetch(true)`.

 So why do we use these `createQuery` and `createMutation` functions before passing them?
 Variables, thats why.
 If you wanted to pass a query with variables, you would construct it like so: